Popularity Feedback Constrains Innovation in Cultural Markets: Discussion

 \section{Discussion}

 Our findings demonstrate that positive feedback loops in culture have distinct effects on selection and innovation, with measurable consequences for the diversity and quality of the cultural goods.
 Selection is distinctively influenced, with significant occurrence of cumulative advantage under social feedback, which ultimately reduces the diversity of cultural markets.
-While we expected a share of participants to willfully pursue less popular ideas, this strategy turned out residual.
-By studying an open-ended creative task, we were additionally able to observe the diversity of innovation strategies and their alteration under the influence of social feedback: innovations were more conservative/meaning-preserving, and more likely to expand existing features.
-The latter observation is consistent with our cultural runaway hypothesis, which anticipated that positive feedback may amplify existing patterns in evolving cultural markets.
+By studying an open-ended creative task, we were additionally able to observe the diversity of innovation strategies and their alteration under the influence of social feedback: innovations were more conservative/meaning-preserving, and more likely to expand existing features, consistent with a cultural runaway process.